 Historical Curling Places

-Latest Update: 3rd March 2018 with 8 new Scottish and 4 new English places
+Latest Update: 20th September 2018 with 15 new Scottish places

 This site is dedicated to information on Historical Curling Places.
 It acts as a portal to 2 databases containing site data on identified places where curling took place at some point in the past along with their associated maps - one database for Scotland and the other for England/Wales/Ireland.
 There is a separate page on this site (see menu above) for each of those two databases/maps, but they both operate in exactly the same way.